spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 Now, that our data is registered with Spark and exposed as JDBC source via Spark Thrift Server, let's see how to access it..

 ### Accesing the data
-Perhaps the easiest way to test is connect to spark thrift server from one of the nodes in the cluster using a command line tool [beeline](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients#HiveServer2Clients-Beeline–NewCommandLineShell).
-I'll show how to access data using beeline from Within the cluster and remote machine:
+Perhaps the easiest way to test is using a command line tool [beeline](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients#HiveServer2Clients-Beeline–NewCommandLineShell).
+I'll show how to access data using beeline from within the cluster and from a remote machine:

 ### 1.Accessing the data using beeline - Within the Cluster: